pashariger/engineering-policy/self-assessment.md

 5. Do we have an off-boarding procedure or checklist that protects company communications, access to information, and morale?

 ## V. Hiring
-1. What is your lead generation process?
-Are you measuring the ROI on different methods and adjusting accordingly, or spraying and praying?
+1. What is our lead generation process?
+Are we measuring the ROI on different methods and adjusting accordingly, or spraying and praying?
-2. Have you thought through your interview process & pipeline?
-Do you have the right experience to vet candidates?
-If not, how do you compensate for this?
-Do you follow up on references?
+2. Have we thought through our interview process & pipeline?
+Do we have the right experience to vet candidates?
+If not, how do we compensate for this?
+Do we follow up on references?
-3. Once a hire is made, do you have a trial period?
+3. Once a hire is made, do we have a trial period?
 How long is it?
 Are expectations clearly communicated and performance measured?